Pacmed/prediction-app-basic/README.md

 │   └── db_structure   <- Contains a .sql file with the structure for the database │
 ├── docker-compose.yml <- The docker-compose file for this project
-├── Dockerfile.api     <- Dockerfile for the API
-├── Dockerfile.simulator <- Dockerfile for the simulator
-├── requirements.txt   <- Lists all packages required to run this software ├── setup.cfg          <- Contains configuration for pycodestyle and pydocstyle ├── simulator.py       <- Simulator script that simulates daily life at the IC ├── src                <- Source code for use in this project.
+├── Dockerfile         <- Dockerfile for the API and the simulator ├── requirements.txt   <- Lists all packages required to run this software ├── setup.cfg          <- Contains configuration for pycodestyle and pydocstyle ├── setup.py           <- Makes this package installable ├── simulator.py       <- Simulator script that simulates daily life at the IC ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module